RMSnow/WWW2021/readme.md

 > Jing Ma, Wei Gao, Prasenjit Mitra, Sejeong Kwon, Bernard J Jansen, Kam-Fai Wong, and Meeyoung Cha.
 2016.
 Detecting rumors from microblogs with recurrent neural networks.
 In IJCAI 2016.
 3818–3824.

 In *Section 4.1.2* and *Appendix A* of our paper, we described that there are many fake news duplications in the original dataset.
 The original version of Weibo-16 is in the folder `dataset/Weibo-16-original`, and our experimental dataset (a deduplicated version) of Weibo-16 is in the folder `dataset/Weibo-16`.
+In every json file in these folders,

+- the `label` identifies the veracity of the post, whose value ranges in [ `fake`,  `real`].
+- the `content` is the content of the post.
+- the `comments` are the users' comments list towards the post.
+- the `content_emotions` are the *Emotion Category* features of the content.
+And the `comments100_emotions_mean_pooling` and `comments100_emotions_max_pooling` are the *Emotion Category* features of the earliest 100 comments.
+The way how to use these features will be described in [here](https://github.com/RMSnow/WWW2021#step12-get-the-emotion-features).

 ### Weibo-20

 Weibo-20 is our newly proposed dataset, and it is in the folder `dataset/Weibo-20`.
 Besides, in *Section 4.4.3* of the paper, we conducted the experiments under the real-world scenario simulation.
 This temporal version of Weibo-20 is in the folder `dataset/Weibo-20-temporal`.
+In every json file in these folders,

+- the `label` identifies the veracity of the post, whose value ranges in [ `fake`,  `real`].
+- the `content` is the content of the post.
+- the `comments` are the users' comments list towards the post.
+- the `content_emotions` are the *Emotion Category* features of the content.
+And the `comments100_emotions_mean_pooling` and `comments100_emotions_max_pooling` are the *Emotion Category* features of the earliest 100 comments.
+The way how to use these features will be described in [here](https://github.com/RMSnow/WWW2021#step12-get-the-emotion-features).

 ## Emotion Resources